skymill/cumulus/docs/cumulus_bundle_handler.rst

 ``environment``             String             Yes      Environment name ``version``                 String             Yes      Environment version to apply ``bundle-types``            List               Yes      Bundle names to apply to this host ``bundle-extraction-paths`` New line sep. list No       Decide in which parent directory a bundle shall be extracted.
-Default is `/` on Linux and `C:\` on Windows systems
+Default is `/` on Linux and Mac OS X and `C:\` on Windows systems
 ``log-level``               String             No       Log level for the bundle handler
 =========================== ================== ======== ==========================================